tommaxwell/bar-graph/README.md

-bar-graph
+JavaScript Bar Graph
 =========

-Little project to make a dynamic bar graph.
+Just a little project I did that allows you to easily create bar graphs.
+Feel free to do whatever you'd like with it!

 License
 =========